Leaving a Legacy Gift

 The way in which we direct our resources upon our death can likewise be an expression of Hesed shel Emet.
 Leaving a legacy gift to causes and organizations one cares about—like IJS—is a profound, life-giving act of Hesed.

-A charitable bequest is one of the easiest and most flexible ways that you can leave a gift to IJS that will make a lasting impact.
+A charitable bequest, or a beneficiary designation in your retirement account, are two of the easiest and most flexible ways that you can leave a gift to IJS that will make a lasting impact.
 With a carefully considered gift strategy and estate plan, you can create a lasting philanthropic contribution that supports IJS’s mission to cultivate mindfulness, deepen connection, and enliven Jewish Life.